keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ??? info "Solution"
     1. In the left pane, choose **Regex pattern sets**, **Create regex pattern set**
         1.	**Regex pattern set name** _csrf_, **Regular expressions** _^[0-9a-f]{40}$_
-            1. The Regex pattern above is a simple example that matahes the string length (40) and characters (0-9 or a-f).
+            1. The Regex pattern above is a simple example that matches the string length (40) and characters (0-9 or a-f).
 Copy the Regex pattern set ID into a scratch file to refer to it later.
             2. Note your AWS account Id (_in CloudFormation Stack Outputs_) and region and add them to the scratch file.

     2. Create a new rule and choose **Rule JSON editor**